marcduiker/azure-functions-university/lessons/dotnet6/cosmosdb/README.md

 ![app-settings-keyvault-reference](img/app-settings-keyvault-reference.png)

-Now we can execute the Queue Trigger Azure Function by adding a new item to the queue in the Azure Storage Explorer.
-There is no need to change anything in the deployed code.
+Now we can execute the HTTP Trigger Azure Function by calling its URL.

 More about Managed Identities in the [official docs](https://docs.microsoft.com/azure/app-service/overview-managed-identity?tabs=dotnet#add-a-system-assigned-identity)